liuqiaoyi/hid332/notebook.md

 * 09/17/17 Outline for paper, started first draft of paper, viewed Jabref video.
 * 09/23/17 - 09/27/17 Worked on writing paper
 * 09/26/17 - Installed Jabref to my newer computer
+ 09/27/17 - 09/28/2017 Worked on paper, concentrated on getting bibliography updates to work

 # Assignments